erniemakesstuff/bezalel-media-core/README.md

 Run integration tests:
 `cd <directory_of_package_you're testing>`
 `go test`
-Note: ensure your poller and other dependencies are running.
+Note: ensure your poller and other dependencies are running; purge the queues as needed.

 Environment variables to set:
 AWS_ACCESS_KEY_ID